This is another common argument against trainers who train without force. It usually goes like this:

 I vastly improved my dog Summer’s agility weave performance by letting her play in the water hose after successfully performing the obstacle.
 However, if I were to turn the hose on my dog Zani after she did the weaves I would very shortly have a dog who would not weave at all.
 Clara and Zani love the flirt pole; Summer walks away from it.
 Although I can certainly condition them to like certain activities, it gives me real joy to discover the quirky things that they innately enjoy.

-Training with punishment doesn’t require a lot of study of the individual animal.
-And anyone who did put the amount of study into punishment methods that positive reinforcement trainers put into reinforcement would likely be called a sadist.
-The fact is that it is much easier to figure out how to hurt or stress a creature than it is to figure out the palette of things it loves best in the world, not to mention how to use them.
+Training with punishment doesn’t require this finessed study of the individual animal.
+It is much easier to figure out how to hurt or stress a creature than it is to figure out the palette of things it loves best in the world, not to mention how to use them.

 How Badly it Hurts